These options determine how the different types of modules within a project will be treated.

 The info object parameter has the following fields:

-• resource: The path to the module being loaded, it is usually equal to realResource except when the resource name is overwritten via !=! in request string
+compiler: The current webpack compiler (can be undefined)issuer: The path to the module that is importing the module being loadedrealResource: Always the path to the module being loadedresource: The path to the module being loaded, it is usually equal to realResource except when the resource name is overwritten via !=! in request stringwebpack.config.js

 module.exports = {